Web3HQ/poodle/README.md

 ## Usage

-This is intended as a demo only, and the site itself is quite basic.
+This is intended as a demo only for now, and the site itself is quite basic.
 The source should give some pointers in using Lunr 2, more comprehensive documentation and guides will be made available before the full release of Lunr 2.

+This is based in the [moonwalkers](https://github.com/olivernn/moonwalkers/) sample, made by the same creator of [Lunr 2](https://github.com/olivernn/lunr.js).

 ### Building an Index